When.com Web Search

 en.wikipedia.org/wiki/Cubic_yard

-A cubic yard (symbol yd 3) [1] is an Imperial / U.S. customary (non-SI non-metric) unit of volume, used in Canada and the United States.
+A cubic yard (symbol yd 3) [1] is an imperial / U.S. customary (non-SI non-metric) unit of volume used in Canada and the United States.
 It is defined as the volume of a cube with sides of 1 yard (3 feet , 36 inches , 0.9144 meters ) in length .

-3. United States customary units - Wikipedia
+3. Cord (unit) - Wikipedia

-4. Marion 6360 - Wikipedia
+4. Yard - Wikipedia

-9. Big Muskie - Wikipedia
+5. Big Muskie - Wikipedia

 en.wikipedia.org/wiki/Big_Muskie

 The Big Muskie was a model 4250-W dragline and was the only one ever built by the Bucyrus-Erie company.
-[1] With a 220-cubic-yard (170 m 3) bucket, it was the largest single-bucket digging machine ever created and one of the world's largest mobile earth-moving machines alongside the Ohio-based Marion 6360 stripping shovel called The Captain and the German bucket wheel excavators of the Bagger ...
+[2] With a 220-cubic-yard (170 m 3) bucket, it was the largest single-bucket digging machine ever created and one of the world's largest mobile earth-moving machines alongside the Illinois-based Marion 6360 stripping shovel called The Captain and the German bucket wheel excavators of the ...